RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 For 1981 to 2003, We used the Pathfinder Version 5.2 (L3C) monthly day
 and night product on a 0.0417 degree grid.
 These SST data use the Advanced Very-High Resolution Radiometer (AVHRR) instrument on the Pathfinder satellites.
-These data were provided by GHRSST and the US National Oceanographic Data Center.
+These data were provided by the Group for High Resolution Sea Surface Temperature (GHRSST) and the US National Oceanographic Data Center.
 This project was supported in part by a grant from the NOAA Climate Data Record (CDR) Program for satellites.